HSM hot topic at Barnes Buchanan

 Jim Covert, former owner of HSM, sought to answer that question in a post-mortem on the sale.
-After dispelling two rumors (one, that he's in his 60s, and, two, that he's retiring to New Zealand.
-"I have a three-year non-compete, and then we'll see what happens," he said), Covert talked about the 31-month process of readying HSM for sale.
-The company, he said, was better than anyone thought it was, with "employees that were better than the performance of the company suggested" while it was part of Honeywell and had a "ton of customers."
-Covert credited HSM's success to a new management team; a brand-new IT system (to which Stanley Works's security arm will be converting); significant investment by GTRC, Merrill Lynch, LaSalle Bank and others; transparent reporting of the progress they were making; and Les Gold, who introduced Covert to Stanley.
+After dispelling two rumors (one, that he's in his 60s, and, two, that he's retiring to New Zealand) he said, "I have a three-year non-compete, and then we'll see what happens."
+Covert talked about the 31-month process of readying HSM for sale.
+The company, he said, was better than anyone thought it was, with "employees that were better than the performance of the company suggested" while it was part of Honeywell, and had a "ton of customers."
+Covert credited HSM's success to a new management team; a brand-new IT system (to which Stanley Works' security arm will be converting); significant investment by GTRC, Merrill Lynch, LaSalle Bank and others; transparent reporting of the progress they were making; and Les Gold, who introduced Covert to Stanley.

 An important point, he said, was that HSM "made money on every dollar of RMR we created," a concept he feels the security industry as a whole needs to embrace.

-"The average security executive is infinitely more sophisticated [and] better capitalized" than they were five years ago, Barnes said.
+"The average security executive is infinitely more sophisticated [and] better capitalized" than five years ago, Barnes said.